msalemor/azure-apim-best-practices/README.md

 ## Review your API Management SKU selection, SLAs, units, and request limits

+**Note:** API has request limits, selecting the right size and SKU is very important for a successful deploment.

 > https://azure.microsoft.com/en-us/pricing/details/api-management/

 ## Use policies to do things like throttle and validate jwt tokens

 > https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-policies